 With the world slowly starting to open up again, one of the first things on the public's priority list is a holiday in the sun.
 Business trips are also starting to become more frequent as people get used to moving around again.
 After a year of lockdown, getting caught up in the excitement of travelling and forgetting to take security measures is easy.
 Over a third of UK holidaymakers will experience theft abroad, recent studies show.
 When you are aboard, there is also a greater risk of digital fraud or being hacked happening.
 If you are planning a trip away this year, here are some tips for staying safe and secure during a holiday.

 Whilst it may seem straightforward, keeping your devices safely locked away and protected from view is a great way to stay safe on holiday.
-Keep your suitcase locked and consider fixing a small lock onto your handbag to avoid pickpockets.
+Keep your suitcase locked, and consider fixing a small lock onto your handbag to avoid pickpockets.
 Also, before you head abroad, turn your ‘Find my Phone’ setting on and test it works.
 Both Android and Apple have this feature, allowing you to lock your smartphone and track its whereabouts if it goes missing.
 If these measures aren’t really helping you feel safer abroad this summer, try taking some extra steps.

-If where you are travelling to is remote or has a bad signal, carrying a GPS tracker will provide extra security.
+If where you are travelling is remote or has a bad signal, carrying a GPS tracker will provide extra security.
 It's easy to forget smartphones lose battery and are easily lost, leaving you stranded in an unknown area with no means of communication.
 Carrying a GPS tracker will let you have that extra backup and peace of mind if your smartphone fails.
 GPS trackers can be built into your phone case or come in a small compact size, meaning you can carry one in any way you desire.
-GPS trackers usually come with the ability to preprogram an alert to send to a chosen contact, if you are in danger.
+GPS trackers usually come with the ability to preprogram an alert to send to a chosen contact if you are in danger.

 Smartphone Defense Software